Jordan-McGhee/d4k-2023/to-do.md

         - if other is selected, update OTHER to reflect value chosen
     - store tab info in local storage ?
         - separate donation and order total?
+    - update both ends to account for new donation table

 - MENU
     <!-- - make it where clicking "Add to Order" populates form in Order page DONE -->